brandonh-msft/architecture-center/docs/patterns/sequential-convoy.md

 Now, for our example we have 2 queues which utilize FIFO, but we "fan out" by de-batching the content of each message in our first queue, so while the queue behaviors are similar to above, there is a slight difference:
 ![](_images/sequential-convoy-examplearch.png)

-Our ledger processor takes care:
+Our ledger processor takes care of:
 1. Walking the ledger one transaction at a time
 2. Setting - in the case of Service Bus - the Session ID of the message to match the Order ID
-3. Sending each transaction on to a secondary queue with the Session ID set to the Order ID
+3. Sending each ledger transaction on to a secondary queue with the Session ID set to the Order ID

 Then, our consumers are listening to the secondary queue where they:
-1. Peek-lock any time a new Session is found, locking the session from being picked up by other consumers
+1. Peek-lock any time a new Order is found, locking the Order from being picked up by other consumers
-2. Process all messages with matching Session IDs in order from the queue
+2. Process all messages with matching Order IDs *in order* from the queue

-Here, when considering scalability, our ledger queue is a primary bottleneck as we cannot fan out since many ledgers could reference the same Order IDs (e.g. update a previously created order) as transactions are performed and ledgers are submitted throughout the day.
+Here, when considering scalability, our ledger queue is a primary bottleneck as we cannot fan out since different transactions posted to the ledger could reference the same Order ID (e.g. update a previously created order) as transactions are performed and submitted throughout the day.
 However, we are able to fan out *after* the ledger to N number of orders in our serverless environment.

 ## Next steps